Sample Debugger Sessions

 Stepping through the program can be illuminating as far as what is going on, especially when the Makefile has been derived in some way, as is the case here.
 This Makefile was created via autotools.

 I had assumed that when I run make it looks for a default target and runs that.
-But as we see here, the first thing that goes on is to check to see if the Makefile is being used is itself out of date.
+But as we see here, the first thing that goes on is to check to see if the Makefile being used is itself out of date.
 If that is the situation, then the Makefile will get recreated and you start again.

 However while all of this may be interesting, stepping can be a bit tedious.

 In the next section, we talk about breakpoints which can get you to where you want to debug faster.
-To finish this session though use the quit command.
+To finish this session use the quit command.

 remake<4> quit